guisiebert/restaurant-review-v2/README.md

 	- found out that my JSON POST can NOT end with a comma (,)
 	- position 109 does NOT mean line.

+#NODE BACKEND SEEMS TO BE WORKING.
+(Tears of joy)
+#Now Heading to the React Frontend.

 # STOPPED AT:
 -